cortexlabs/cortex/docs/cluster-management/security.md

 ## Private cluster

+By default, instances are created in public subnets and are assigned public IP addresses.
 You can configure all instances in your cluster to use private subnets by setting `subnet_visibility: private` in your [cluster configuration](config.md) file before creating your cluster (e.g. via `cortex cluster up -c cluster.yaml`).

+By default, the API load balancer is internet-facing, and therefore APIs are publicly accessible.
+You can configure your API load balancer to be internal by setting `api_load_balancer_scheme: internal` in your cluster configuration file (before creating your cluster).
+If you do this, you will need to configure [VPC Peering](../guides/vpc-peering.md) or an [API Gateway with VPC Link](../guides/api-gateway.md) to make prediction requests.

-You can also configure your operator load balancer (which is what the `cortex` CLI connects to) and/or your API load balancer to be internal by setting `api_load_balancer_scheme: internal` and `operator_load_balancer_scheme: internal` in your cluster configuration file (before creating your cluster).
-If you do this, you will need to configure [VPC Peering](../guides/vpc-peering.md) to connect to Cortex's VPC.
+By default, the Cortex cluster operator's load balancer is internet-facing, and therefore publicly accessible (the operator is what the `cortex` CLI connects to).
+The operator confirms that the requester is an active IAM user in the same AWS account as the Cortex cluster (see [below](#cli)).
+Therefore it is usually unnecessary to configure the operator's load balancer to be internal, but this can be done by by setting `operator_load_balancer_scheme: internal` in your cluster configuration file (before creating your cluster).
+If you do this, you will need to configure [VPC Peering](../guides/vpc-peering.md) to connect your CLI to the Cortex operator to run any `cortex` commands.

 ## IAM permissions